Firesphere/motioneye-fritz-home/README.md

 Based on the MAC addresses registered at your Fritz!Box, this library will start or stop Motion, on your MotionEye system.

+#### Notes

+- Wired connections are not taken in ot account
+- Logging works, but may be a tad confusing
+- The powerup/shutdown is the entire Motion/MotionEye services, not just pausing Motion
+- More notes to come...

 ## Requirements

 Python3.